 How to Speed Up Buy Box Eligibility

 As a new seller, now is the time to start selling… not sometime in the future.
-Don’t wait 2-6 months to compete for Buy Box share.
+Don’t wait two to six months to compete for Buy Box share.

-New sellers can immediately acquire Buy Box Eligibility for specific items by placing item in FBA.
+New sellers can immediately acquire Buy Box Eligibility for specific items by placing them in FBA.

-Buybox eligibility has to be earned on a category by category basis… it is not earned across all categories all at once.
-If you think that you have met all the required criteria for a particular category, and have not been awarded Buy Box Eligible status, you should contact Amazon seller support to request this status.
+Also, Buy Box eligibility has to be earned on a category by category basis; it is not earned across all categories all at once.
+If you think that you have met all the required criteria for a particular category, and have not been awarded Buy Box Eligible status, you should contact Amazon Seller Support to request this status.

 The Offer Listing Page